MSViswanth/simulated-annealing/README.md

 > **_On Windows:_** It is recommended to use newer version of terminal which can be obtained from [here](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-US&gl=US) if not already installed.

 ### Run
 Almost all the edge cases are considered.
-You cannot give a wrong input puzzle.
+You should not be able to give a wrong input puzzle.

 Just execute the following command.
 ```sh